irods/irods_docs/docs/system_overview/configuration.md

     - `transfer_buffer_size_for_parallel_transfer_in_megabytes` (required) (default 4)

     - `transfer_chunk_size_for_parallel_transfer_in_megabytes` (required) (default 40)

+  - `client_api_whitelist_policy` (default "enforce") - Controls which API operations are accessible to users.
+If set to "enforce", the server will expose a subset of operations that can be executed by any user.
+Administrative operations will require rodsadmin level privileges.
+This option does not apply to rodsadmin users.

   - `default_dir_mode` (required) (default "0750") - The unix filesystem octal mode for a newly created directory within a resource vault